ycli219/Deep-Learning-for-Computer-Vision/README.md

 # Deep Learning for Computer Vision
-Final project of "Deep Learning for Computer Vision" course at National Taiwan University
+Project of "Deep Learning for Computer Vision" course at National Taiwan University